I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetbusinformationforchildren.md

 Child devices can obtain the information that <b>WdfDeviceSetBusInformationForChildren</b> supplies by calling <a href="..\wdffdo\nf-wdffdo-wdffdoinitqueryproperty.md">WdfFdoInitQueryProperty</a> or <a href="..\wdfdevice\nf-wdfdevice-wdfdevicequeryproperty.md">WdfDeviceQueryProperty</a>.

-The following code example initializes a PNP_BUS_INFORMATION structure and then calls <b>WdfDeviceSetBusInformationForChildren</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |